From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization

 \subsection{Discussion 1: Feature-wise Evaluation}

 \textbf{Agentic Trace Analyzer.} This table ~\ref{tab:Combined_Performance_Comparison} demonstrates the critical effectiveness of our proposed Agentic Trace Analyzer (ATA) through ablation experiments.
-Without ATA, both GPT-5 and Claude 4 Sonnet achieve 0.0\% detection and localization rates across all vulnerability families.
-This complete performance breakdown validates that our ATA component successfully bridges the gap between crash symptoms and vulnerability locations, addresses the fundamental challenge of vulnerability localization in complex codebases.
+Without ATA, GPT-5 and Claude 4 Sonnet show 0.0\% detection and localization across all families.
+This performance breakdown validates that our ATA component successfully bridges the gap between crash symptoms and vulnerability locations, addresses the fundamental challenge of vulnerability localization in complex codebases.